Signed in as:

 Dress comfortably for a classroom environment.

-Yes!
-We’re having a potluck, so bring something to share.
-We’ll also provide samples of fermented pickles during the workshop.
+We’ll provide samples of fermented food during the workshop.

 School of Ranch is a Central Oregon-based 501c3 nonprofit.
 We hire skilled community members to teach practical and artisan skills.
 Our mission is to educate, support local entrepreneurs, and provide common ground for people regardless of politics, age, background or beliefs.